kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/SettingsInExtensionManager/((generated))/Index.rst

 """""""""""""""""""""""""""""""""""""""""""""""""

-This option installs a Scheduler task that speeds up rendering of Piwik, as the statistics are build before viewing them in the browser.
+This option installs a Scheduler task that speeds up rendering of Matomo, as the statistics are build before viewing them in the browser.
 See related chapter of this document to get more information how to use this feature